Small Steps Together

 However, I never buy plastic cups, spoons or one time use toiletries wrapped in non-degradable wrappings.
 And I offer distilled water in glass bottles in the hallway for guests to take to their room.

-At Tiffy's, I do not offer any food to include breakfast prepared on the property.
+At Tiffy's Place I do not offer any food to include breakfast prepared on the property.
 But I do provide complimentary pre-packed snacks in rooms.
 Therefore, I am thrilled to have reduced our non-degradable waste.
 I found by offering inclusive food in my rates people tend to waste more.
 If they pay for it, they really are hungry and in turn will invest in local eateries and public venues.
 Furthermore, implementing fresher air running throughout the property.

 My lounge/dining area has menus of local takeaways and deliveries of an array of world foods produced locally, for guest to order in and eat at our dining tables with use of my plates and cutlery.
 All of the menu choices have been tried and tested and come recommended, in favour of small independent businesses.
 I believe people should come together beyond a street, as one community, instead of driving each other apart with rivalry.
 I am a proud citizens of South Shore, Blackpool.

-Tiffy's of Blackpool have reduced household waste by a massive 50%, and now I have my rubbish collected fortnightly.
+Tiffy's Place of Blackpool have reduced household waste by a massive 50%, and now I have my rubbish collected fortnightly.
 This is because our guests have worked with us to minimise and upcycle their trash.

 I encourage guests to hang up their towels as to avoid replacing them each day, and turn off electrical equipment to include lights, when they leave the room.
 I do have table top fridges in my suites.
 This however has reduced the desire to provide food and snacks, whilst keep perishable food and drinks cool that guest wish to provide for themselves.
 I also offer celebration cakes made by a neighbour with a licensed venue.

-At Tiffy's, I craft my own range of beautiful, natural, hand poured soaps, wax melts and bath fizz made with essential oils and rich, aromatic parfum oils manufactured in the UK.
+At Tiffy's Place, I craft my own range of beautiful, natural, hand poured soaps, wax melts and bath fizz made with essential oils and rich, aromatic parfum oils manufactured in the UK.
 All of which are cruelty free and wrapped in biodegradable packaging.
 These are also available to purchase exclusively from my craft counter.
 I am licensed to sell soaps and the melts are CLP Compliant.

 I encourage guests to visit us by public transport and my website states Premier Taxis are 100% electric and bicycle hire is available in Blackpool.
 Also, there is a tram stop named St Chads at the foot of my street on the prom.